 - Religious Prejudice

-It’s important to know that we aren’t born with any preconceived notions about anyone in the world, so all our prejudices are something that we’ve learned over time.
-Also, the human mind likes to simplify things, including the behavior of the people around us, especially when we lack sufficient data.
+It’s important to know that we aren’t born with any preconceived notions about anyone in the world – all our prejudices are something that we’ve learned over time.
+The human mind likes to simplify things, including the behavior of the people around us, especially when we lack sufficient data.

 When we have inadequate information about a certain person individually, we’re inclined to form an opinion about them based on our schemas and the experiences we’ve had with the group that they belong to.
-It’s our mind’s way of taking shortcuts to be more efficient with our brain’s energy and time.
+It’s our mind’s way of taking shortcuts to be more efficient with our brain’s energy.

 We’re instinctually driven to form preconceived notions about others, no matter how skewed or irrational our thoughts may appear to us.
 An “us versus them” mentality is a survival mechanism to guard ourselves against danger and we learn who to guard ourselves against, based on what we’re taught as kids, our cultural experiences (or lack thereof), and what we’ve seen in the media.

 All the evaluations that we make about others happens on a deep subconscious level and the only way to avoid being run by our old programming is to become aware of when it happens.
 We also have to recognize that our prejudice has everything to do with us and not with the other person or group.
 It clearly exposes the nature of our shadow and all the neglected parts of us that need to come to light.

 When we look closer, we’ll see that our biases are simply a by-product of fear and ego-based thoughts, and the solution is to gain knowledge that counteracts these thoughts so that we can move towards a perspective based on love, openness and compassion for our fellow beings.
 If we want a positive change in the world, we have to start with ourselves by observing how and why we block certain people out.